chromaui/chromatic-docs/src/content/notInNavigation/e2e-visual-tests.md

 - **Coverage** — Certain states (in-between loading states, unusual API responses) are difficult or impossible to achieve in E2E but simple in Storybook.
 It’s much easier to write a story for every possible input of a page.
 - **Reproductions** — If something goes wrong with a snapshot, it’s much easier to pull up the story in Storybook and iterate towards fixing it.
-- **[Component Driven Development](componentdriven.org)** — Anchoring work and conversations about a UI in a specific state (e.g. settings page for new project) also offers many workflow benefits for development and collaboration.
+- **[Component Driven Development](https://www.componentdriven.org)** — Anchoring work and conversations about a UI in a specific state (e.g., settings page for new project) also offers many workflow benefits for development and collaboration.

 Unlike Storybook, E2E Visual Testing is well-suited to testing user flows between pages, not just individual page components.